seanmtracey/node-red-contrib-web-components/docs/component-chatbot.md

 This attribute will set the title of the chat window.
 By default, it will be "Chatbot Component".

+`data-nr-trigger-welcome="true"`

+If your chatbot has a welcome intent that is triggered by an empty payload, an empty message will be sent on the components activation to get the content. *Defaults to "false"*

 ## Events

 There are currently no events that can be listened to on this component.
 They will be added in future release.